 Now, I can put together a meaningful analysis of equity valuation as a disinterested third party.
 However, I have yet to find a way to offer any appropriate compensation for “blood, sweat and tears,” “self-righteousness,” or “hurt feelings.”
 This is where hubris and self-absorption ingratiate their way into the discussion of value and almost always muck up any hope of closing a transaction that will maintain and build value.
 In fact, all too often these uninvited guests to the negotiating table end up destroying the very value you’ve worked so hard to build and seriously thwart any long-term value generation.

 A good capitalist will know that if you’ve built something of value that it is in everyone’s best interest to maintain that value and ensure it can continue to grow for the long-term even if you are no longer a part of the company.
 A good capitalist will know to prioritize the long-term needs of the venture over their individual wants.
 Something is worth exactly what someone else is willing to pay for it.

 So when it comes to value, be smart enough to leave your precious ego at the door.
 If an offer to buy your ‘home’ doesn’t reflect the mirage your ego has convinced you of, then I beg of you: Don’t burn down the house because you’ve let your self-righteousness bully you into being resolute.
 All you’ve done is piss kerosene on a fire, and all you will be left with is a useless pile of ashes and your irrelevant resolve to keep you warm.
 Meanwhile, there may have been people who needed to live in that house and you’ve rendered them and yourself homeless and possibly perished.
 Remember, Narcissus and Icarus both died.
-Et tu Capitol Hill?
+Et tu White House?

 The post Value is in the Eye of the Buyer…Remember, Narcissus & Icarus Both Died appeared first on The Unapologetic Capitalist.